Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 ![Screenshot of Profile Section](../assets/deployment/deployment_profile-connect-github-render.png)

-When you have successfully linked your Github account to Render, the _Connect Github_ button will be replaced with your Github username and an option to disconnect your Github account.
+When we have successfully linked your Github account to Render, the _Connect Github_ button will be replaced with our Github username and an option to disconnect our Github account.

 ![Screenshot of Successful Github Connection](../assets/deployment/deployment_profile-with-connected-github-render.png)